adamtilson/adamtilson.github.io/lecture/lec-05/markdown.md

 - Recall we defined rational numbers as the fraction of two integers, $n$ and $d$ in smallest terms
   - Because all rational numbers can be expressed in lowest terms
 - We then showed that each of these numbers was even
-  - this meant there exists a smaller fraction which satisfies the same conditions
+  - this means that our counter-example was not a counter-example!
   - This is a Contradiction ⨳
 - The set of counter-examples must be empty
 - Review the following 3 slides from lecture 2.
 How would we reword this into a proof using the well-ordering principle template?